3.4. Version control with Git#

 3. Write a commit message in the input box at the top of the Source Control tab (e.g., “Added function to calculate sum”).

-1. The changes will now be uploaded to your repository on GitLab.
+2. The changes will now be uploaded to your repository on GitLab.
+You can check it by logging in to your GitLab, and if needed refreshing the repository page.

 If someone else (teachers or peers/collaborators) makes changes in your repository, you can pull the latest updates: